sejpalkalpesh/eth-signer/README.md

 * [Medium Article from Lucas Henning](https://luhenning.medium.com/the-dark-side-of-the-elliptic-curve-signing-ethereum-transactions-with-aws-kms-in-javascript-83610d9a6f81)

 ### Runtime dependencies
-The distributed eth-signer contains software from the following projects from PyPi:
+The distributed eth-signer contains software from the following projects from PyPI:

 * eth-utils
 * eth-typing